vpinball/vpinball/docs/LiveUI.md

 | Middle drag         | Orbit the camera around its target                                               |
 | Shift + Middle drag | Pan the camera                                                                   |

-In drag point edit mode (Edit mode only, entered with [Tab] on parts defined by a curve like ramps or triggers), clicks and box selection apply to the curve points ([Shift] toggles), dragging or using the gizmo moves the selected points in the playfield plane, and the property pane offers smooth/sharp/flip actions on the selected points.
+In drag point edit mode (Edit mode only, entered with [Tab] on parts defined by a curve like ramps or triggers), clicks and box selection apply to the curve points ([Shift] toggles), dragging or using the gizmo moves the selected points in the playfield plane, [Shift]+[A] adds a point on the segment nearest to the mouse, and the property pane shows a 'Curve' section with smooth/sharp/flip/slingshot actions, the coordinates of a single selected point, and left/right/top/bottom alignment actions when multiple points are selected.

 Use the buttons on the right of the menu bar to leave the editor: the back arrow resumes playing (tweak mode), the close button exits the editor (back to the main editor in tweak mode, quit the application in edit mode).